ctb/titus-blog/src/2015-more-on-software.rst

 interpretation of it, and explore how it impacts science.
 Most of this involves things other than programming and running software!
-It's impossible to put down percent effort estimates that apply broadly, but my guess is that you shoul spend at least a year understanding your results and interpreting and explaining your work.
+It's impossible to put down percent effort estimates that apply broadly, but my guess is that PhD students should spend at least a year understanding your results and interpreting and explaining their work.

 Conveniently, however, once you've done that for your PhD, you're ready to go in the academic world!
 These same criteria (expanded in